Alvaro Načinović: International career

 Načinović made 33 appearances for the Yugoslavia national handball team.

 Načinović also played for Croatia national handball team.
 He played in Croatia's first tournament appearance at 1993 Mediterranean Games in Languedoc-Roussillon where they won a gold medal.

 Načinović competed for Croatia in eight major tournaments winning a bronze medal at 1994 European Championship, silver medals at 1995 World Championship, and a gold medal at 1996 Summer Olympics in Atlanta.
 In Atalanta he scored the first goal for Croatia at the tournament in the first match against Switzerland.

 After the tournament he retired along with a few of the older player from Atlanta.
 But he returned in 1997 after Croatia's poor performances he returned to help the national team.
 He later played at the 1998 European Championship in Italy and at the 1999 Super Cup in Germany.

 Načinović retired from the Croatian national team in 2000 although his wish was to retire at the 2000 European Championship in Croatia it didn't come true due to coach Zdravko Zovko not calling him up.

 Retirement

 Since his retirement from professional handball Načinović has become a sports director at RK Zamet.

 In 2012 Načinović became a member of The Committee of State Award for Sport which function is deciding and giving the most prestigious Croatian sports award the Franjo Bučar State Award for Sport.
 The same year he appeared in a documentary called Riječki Olimpijci.

 In 2016 he appeared in two documentaries Od ponora do Olimpa and Prvi Put which follows the events of the 1996 Summer Olympics in Atlanta were Croatia won their first Olympic gold medal in handball and in general.

 Personal life

-Načinović has a son named Veron who is currently playing handball for RK Zamet.
+Načinović has a son named Veron who is currently playing handball for THW Kiel.